cityofaustin/projects/_projects/Displacement-Mitigation-Action-Accelerator/about/faq.md

 #### Can we share our Google Slide presentation on Thursday before the Pitch?

-* Teams can share their Google Slide presentation link over email to [Alba Sereno](mailito: Alba.Donajhi@austintexas.gov).
+* Teams can share their Google Slide presentation link over email to [Alba Sereno](mailto:alba.sereno@austintexas.gov).

+#### How many awards will be available?

+* The web tool for the form will require you to complete the questions all at once.
+However, you can click through all of the questions to see them in advance, work on a separate document and just copy paste in when you are ready to submit.